b-inary/desktop-postflop/README.md

   - Intel: Sandy Bridge and later
   - AMD: Zen (1st gen) and later

-Though we only distribute Windows builds, we have confirmed that the app can be built and run on macOS.
+Though we only distribute Windows builds, we have confirmed that the app can be built and run on macOS (we do not distribute the masOS app because we are not enrolled in the Apple Developer Program and cannot sign the app).

 ## Download